Skip to main content

 Building production-ready AI agents is deceptively complex.
 Beyond the large language model (LLM) integration, you need conversation state management across multiple turns, effective evaluation frameworks for non-deterministic systems, enterprise integrations, distributed tracing across async components, and safety guardrails—all while keeping infrastructure costs reasonable.
 This orchestration layer can take weeks to build before you write your first line of business logic.

-To share our insights and interesting things we learned, we've planned a blog post series where each of the posts in the series will examine a specific topic in detail, using the quickstart as the basis.
+To share our insights and what we learned, we've planned a blog series where each post reviews a specific topic in detail, using the quick start as a basis.

 This post focuses on the initial setup of a laptop refresh agent.
 The rest of this series will guide you through bringing AI to production.
 We'll soon cover how to integrate these agents into your existing workflows like Slack and ServiceNow.
 We'll also discuss the architectural trade-offs of prompt engineering and the infrastructure needed to evaluate, debug, and scale agentic applications in an enterprise environment.